 Did You Know That Barcelona…

-…is the only city in the world awarded a Royal Gold Medal for architecture by Royal Institute of British Architects
+…is the only city in the world awarded a Royal Gold Medal for architecture by the Royal Institute of British Architects

 Modernista building in Barcelona